Office of Student Financial Services

 Specific qualifications and eligibility requirements must be satisfied to obtain forgiveness under Public Service Loan Forgiveness.

 Medloans® Organizer and Calculator(MLOC)

 Organize and track your loans, then view sample repayment scenarios with the Medloans® Organizer & Calculator, the only Web tool of its kind developed for medical students.

 Steps to Apply for Financial Aid at IUSM

-The FAFSA is to be completed each year beginning on January 1st each year when it is made available by the U.S. Department of Education.
+The FAFSA is to be completed each year.
+The FAFSA for the next academic year becomes available every October 1 of the current year.
 There is not a specific FAFSA deadline for medical students, but rather a target date of April 15 is encouraged so that you are receiving information in a timely manner from us.
 You are encouraged to provide parental information on the FAFSA in order to be considered for the more restricted Federal Loans to Disadvantaged Students and any IUSM financial need-based scholarships.

 If you are only applying for the DL Federal (Unsubsidized) Stafford Loans and the Direct Loan Federal Graduate PLUS Loan, then the parental information is not required or used in determining your eligibility.
 Keep in mind that not providing the parental information will exclude you from any considerations requiring the parental information.
 This includes any IUSM need-based scholarships, Loans to Disadvantaged Students and Primary Care Loans.